Samantha Stosur: 2012: Continued success

 At the Western & Southern Open in Cincinnati, Stosur entered the tournament as the third seed.
 Stosur had a bye in the first round, and she played Anabel Medina Garrigues in the second round winning in three sets.
 She played Ekaterina Makarova in the second round, comfortably prevailing in two sets.
-In the quarterfinals, Stosur played wildcard and former world No. 1, Venus Williams, who won in three sets.
+In the quarter-finals, Stosur played wildcard and former world No. 1, Venus Williams, who won in three sets.
 Defending a Grand Slam title for the first time, Stosur comfortably made it through the first three rounds at the US Open against Petra Martić, Edina Gallovits-Hall, and 31st seed Varvara Lepchenko.
 Stosur only lost 13 games in the first three rounds.
 She was then up against rising star Laura Robson.
 Robson had defeated Kim Clijsters and Li Na en route to the fourth round.
-Stosur comfortably defeated Robson in straight sets but lost in the quarterfinals to world No. 1, Victoria Azarenka, in a thrilling three-set showdown, which is regarded as the match of the championships.
+Stosur comfortably defeated Robson in straight sets but lost in the quarter-finals to world No. 1, Victoria Azarenka, in a thrilling three-set showdown, which is regarded as the match of the championships.
 She succumbed seven points to five in the final-set tiebreaker and was two points away from clinching victory.
 It was the first time Stosur had ever taken a set of Azarenka.
 Despite not defending the title, Stosur did win the inaugural US Open Sportsmanship Award.

 Her next tournament was the Pan Pacific Open.
 As the eighth seed, Stosur had a bye in the first round, and played Francesca Schiavone in the second round, winning in a three-set battle.
 She defeated 12th seed Dominika Cibulková in the third round in two sets.
-In the quarterfinals, she beat world No. 2, Maria Sharapova, in straight sets, causing a huge upset—considering Stosur had only beaten Sharapova once in eleven matches.
+In the quarter-finals, she beat world No. 2, Maria Sharapova, in straight sets, causing a huge upset—considering Stosur had only beaten Sharapova once in eleven matches.
 However, Stosur lost the semifinal to former doubles partner and eventual champion Petrova, in straight sets.